vankhanh126/Maven-Fuzzy-Factory/README.md

 ### 3. "order_item_refunds" table
-The table contains valuable information about refunds associated with individual order items, hence used to track and analyze refunds, refund amounts, and their impact on the business.
+The table contains valuable information about refunds associated with individual order items, hence used to track and analyse refunds, refund amounts, and their impact on the business.

 | Column Name              | Description                                           |
 |--------------------------|-------------------------------------------------------|